 My wife and I were both super-motivated to reach FIRE for various shared and separate reasons.

 For both of us, corporate life/culture has never felt like a “natural” human state or one that is conducive to nourishing the soul.
-Consequently, neither of us relished the thought of working in the corporate world until a traditional retirement age.
+Consequently, neither of us relished the thought of working in the corporate world until traditional retirement age.
 Also, neither of us defines ourselves by our jobs — our self-esteem and identities are not tied to our chosen professions.

 A second major motivation was the desire to create better lives for our kids.
 With both of us working full time in demanding jobs in the Bay Area rat race, we perpetually felt frazzled and time-compressed in our daily lives — and severely limited in our ability to involve our kids in enrichment activities.

 As all working parents painfully know, many extracurricular programs are after school on weekdays, during work hours.
 Some are on Saturdays, but there is only so much you can squeeze in on a Saturday.
 For example, my daughter was extremely interested in pursuing gymnastics after taking beginning classes for about a year.
-However, we knew that competitive gymnastics involves a level of time commitment that we would not be able to accommodate into our work schedules.
+However, we knew that competitive gymnastics involves a level of time commitment that we would not be able to accommodate in our work schedules.
 So, we had to rain on our daughter’s parade, perhaps creating a life long grudge.

 In addition to wanting more flexibility to shuttle our kids around, we also didn’t want them to endure grumpy, stressed-out parents for their entire childhoods.

 A third motivation, for me personally, is that I set aside my creative hobbies and interests when I became earnest about my career in software engineering (and could no longer afford to flounder around as a starving artist).
-Writing has always been a passion for me, and I had been involved in college and during the years after in movie reviews, radio drama production and film screenwriting.
+Writing has always been a passion for me, and I had been involved in college and during the years after in movie reviews, radio drama production, and film screenwriting.
 These activities take a tremendous amount of time and focus, and I knew I would never get back to them as a full-time working parent.
 In my mind, achieving FIRE would give me the freedom, time, and opportunity to once again pursue my creative callings.

-If, like us and many in the FIRE community, you value your time and freedom more than anything else, then the dream of claiming 100% ownership of your time will hopefully light a big fire in your belly … and start you down the road to financial independence.
+If like us and many in the FIRE community, you value your time and freedom more than anything else, then the dream of claiming 100% ownership of your time will hopefully light a big fire in your belly … and start you down the road to financial independence.

 That ends Part 1 of the story of our journey down the FIRE trail.
 In the next installment of this 4 part series, I will discuss several more key factors which enabled us to reach financial independence.